Sparse Density Trees and Lists: An Interpretable Alternative to High-Dimensional Histograms: Related Work

-Density estimation is a classic topic in statistics and machine learning.
-Without using domain-specific generative assumptions, the most useful techniques have been nonparametric, mainly variants of kernel density estimation (KDE) \citep{akaike1954approximation,rosenblatt1956remarks,parzen1962estimation,cacoullos1966estimation,mahapatruni2011cake,nadaraya1970remarks,rejto1973density,wasserman2006all,silverman1986density,devroye1991exponential}.
+\textit{Nonparametric density estimation.} Density estimation is a classic topic in statistics and unsupervised machine learning.
+Without using domain-specific generative assumptions, the most useful techniques have been nonparametric, mainly variants of kernel density estimation (KDE) \citep{akaike1954approximation,rosenblatt1956remarks,parzen1962estimation,cacoullos1966estimation,mahapatruni2011cake,nadaraya1970remarks,rejto1973density,wasserman2006all,silverman1986density,devroye1991exponential,cattaneo2019simple,varet2019numerical}.
 KDE is highly tunable, not domain dependent, and can generalize well, but does not have the interpretable logical structure of histograms.
-Similar alternatives include mixtures of Gaussians \citep{Li99mixturedensity,zhuang1996gaussian,ormoneit1995improved,ormoneit1998averaging,chen2006probability,seidl2009indexing}, forest density estimation \citep{Liu:2011:FDE:1953048.2021032}, RODEO \citep{AISTATS07_LiuLW} and other nonparametric Bayesian methods \citep{muller2004nonparametric} which have been proposed for general purpose (not interpretable per se) density estimation. \citep{jebara2012bayesian} provides a Bayesian treatment of latent directed graph structure for non-iid data, but does not focus on sparsity.
-P\'olya trees are generated probabilistically for real valued features and could be used as priors \citep{wong2010optional}.
-The most similar paper to ours is on density estimation trees (DET) \citep{Ram:2011:DET:2020408.2020507}.
-DETs are constructed in a top-down greedy way.
-This gives them a disadvantage in optimization, often leading to lower quality trees.
-They also do not have a generative interpretation, and their parameters do not have a physical meaning in terms of the shape of the trees (unlike the methods defined in this work).
+Similar alternatives include mixtures of Gaussians \citep{NIPS1999_1673,zhuang1996gaussian,ormoneit1995improved,ormoneit1998averaging,chen2006probability,seidl2009indexing}, forest density estimation \citep{Liu:2011:FDE:1953048.2021032}, RODEO \citep{AISTATS07_LiuLW} and other nonparametric Bayesian methods \citep{muller2004nonparametric} which have been proposed for general purpose (not interpretable per se) density estimation. \citet{jebara2012bayesian} provides a Bayesian treatment of latent directed graph structure for non-iid data, but does not focus on sparsity.
+P\'olya trees have been generated probabilistically for real valued features \citep{wong2010optional} and could be used as priors for our method. \citet{friedman1984projection} uses a projection pursuit method to perform density estimation.
+Another task related to density estimation is level set estimation, where the goal is to determine whether the density at a leaf is higher than a prespecified value $\gamma$; \citet{willett2007minimax} address the problem using tree representations, and \citet{holmstrom2015estimation} use a discretized kernel to construct level set trees.
+Some works \citep[e.g., ][]{sasaki2018neural, Liue2101344118} use neural networks to perform density estimation, which do not aim to be interpretable.
+In \cite{luo2019combining}, a smoothing spline is used to perform density estimation.
+In \cite{rehn2018forest}, a non-parametric density estimator called ``FRONT'' segments a data stream through a periodically updated linear transformation.